ANCSLEEP BLOG

 Posted by Tyler Britton on Nov 18, 2021 3:25:00 PM

 Narcolepsy is a sleep disorder characterized by a frequent and uncontrollable desire for sleep.
-This can result into sudden instances of sleep at any time and place, regardless of what's happening.
+This can result in sudden sleep at any time and place, regardless of what's happening.
 This results in the distortion of normal sleep patterns and rhythms causing excessive daytime sleepiness and a dangerous amount of sleep deprivation.

 Read More